Save time and money by instructing a Public Access Barrister to advise and represent you at Court.

 Having considered carefully the information in your completed enquiry form, one of our Public Access clerks will contact you to let you know if your case is suitable for a Public Access Barrister or whether it would be better dealt with by a Solicitor.
-If a Public Access Barrister can do it, then the Public Access Clerk will explain how the process works, who the most appropriate Public Access Barrister for your case is and how much it will cost.
+If a Public Access Barrister can do it, then the Public Access Clerk will explain how the process works, who the most appropriate Public Access Barrister for your case is, an estimated timescale and how much it will cost.
 Generally speaking, the more senior and therefore experienced the barrister the higher his or her fees.

 Once the appropriate Public Access Barrister has agreed in principle to represent you, you will be sent a ‘client care letter’.
 This will set out in detail the work you have requested the Public Access Barrister to do for you, what he will be able to do to help, and the fee the Public Access Barrister will charge to advise or represent you.
 It will also include information on cancellation fees, refunds and additional work or costs to those agreed upon.
 These fees must be paid in full before the Public Access Barrister is permitted to start any work.
 This fee may be variable, e.g. a fixed fee for agreed upon work or hourly rate with an agreed upon limit, depending on the requirements of the case.